Home Energy Efficiency How-to: Rebates and Renovations

 Click to jump to each section.

 Don't miss out on opportunities!
-Identify the upgrades your home will need over the next 20-30 years and plot them on a timeline (e.g. roof, heating system, window, siding replacements, draining improvements).
+Identify the upgrades your home will need over the next 20 to 30 years and plot them on a timeline (e.g. roof, heating system, window, siding replacements, draining improvements).
 These are opportunities for improving energy efficiency when it is most economical and you don't want to miss them!

 - If you are replacing your siding, that is a great time to add more external insulation.